 During Lent Fasting, we have the disfellowshipping of fish: on 25 March, the Feast of the Annunciation, and on 25 April, the Feast of the Entry of the Lord into Jerusalem.

 What is the real purpose of fasting?

 As is well known, fasting is the total or partial withdrawal from certain foods and drinks, for a longer or shorter time, for religious-moral purposes.
-This withholding of food and drink must, however, be accompanied by the withholding of thoughts, desires, passions, and evil deeds, which means that the bodily fast must be accompanied by a spiritual fast.
-Fasting is of divine origin and establishment, that is why we find it practiced since ancient times, meeting it in almost all religions and all peoples.
-According to some Holy Fathers like Basil the Great, John Chrysostom, and others, it has its origin in heaven, through the prohibition given by God to our proto-Parathers to eat from the forbidden tree.
+This withholding of food and beverages must, however, be accompanied by the withholding of thoughts, desires, passions, and evil deeds, which means that a spiritual fast must accompany the bodily fast.
+Fasting is of divine origin and establishment; that is why we find it practiced since ancient times, meeting it in almost all religions and all peoples.
+According to some Holy Fathers like Basil the Great, John Chrysostom, and others, it has its origin in heaven through the prohibition given by God to our proto-Parathers to eat from the forbidden tree.

 The true purpose of fasting is to bury our needs and desires to create a connection with Jesus and the Holy Trinity.
-Christian fasting is abstaining, for a time, from sweet foods – milk, meat, cheese, eggs, and their derivatives, as well as from drink, to strengthen the powers of the soul over the evil inclinations of the body.
+Christian fasting is abstaining, for a time, from sweet foods – milk, meat, cheese, eggs, and their derivatives- and from drinking to strengthen the powers of the soul over the evil inclinations of the body.